uuhhhh/Learning/README.md

    extends `VelocityAggregate` (located in `Scripts/Entity/Physics/`).
 For this example, we'll call the class `PlayerVelocity` (you can also see `Scripts/Entity/Physics/PlayerVelocityAggregate.cs` to see an example of how this would be coded).
-3. In the `CharacterBody2D` node, select the `PlayerVelocity` node as the value for the field " Velocity Replacer".
+3. In the `CharacterBody2D` node, select the `PlayerVelocity` node as the value for the field "Velocity Replacer".
 4. Come up with the velocity sources (and possibly any "intermediates") for your `PlayerVelocity`.
    For this, you'll need to think about how you want your player to be able to move, and break that movement down into different, independent components.